-Wallpaper MAY 2025 WAS A PROBLEM THE STUFF THAT SURROUNDS YOU MAY 2025 ne highlight of this year's European Fine Art Foundation (TEFAF) fair in New York will be a jewel of post-war French architectural history: two yellow steel frames, resembling massive upside-down tuning forks, each standing 3m tall.
+Above, Jean Prouvé's school for glassmaking apprentices was built in 1948 in Croismare, in north east France, and closed in 1953 ne highlight of this year's European Fine Art Foundation (TEFAF) fair in New York will be a jewel of post-war French architectural history: two yellow steel frames, resembling massive upside-down tuning forks, each standing 3m tall.
 They were fabricated in 1947-1948 as part of the Croismare Professional Training School for Glassmakers, the largest demountable structure ever built by French designer and self-taught architect Jean Prouvé.
 Design dealer Patrick Seguin, who has championed Prouvé's legacy since the late 1980s and owns the world's biggest collection of his architecture, is featuring Croismare along with nine other Prouvé buildings at the fair.